COMP SCI 7402 - Introduction to Geometric Algorithms

 Course Learning OutcomesOn successful completion of this course students will be able to:

-1 Understanding of basic concepts of computational geometry and standard algorithms such as plane sweeping, linear programming, voronoi diagrams and Delaunay Triangulation.
-2 Understanding of basic principles and theory of geometric algorithms, which may guide students to develop their own algorithms for solving geometric problems.
-3 Ability to implement the algorithms in the course.
-4 Ability to do mathematical derivation of the algorithms in the course.
+1 Explain the basic concepts of computational geometry and standard algorithms such as plane sweeping, linear programming, voronoi diagrams and Delaunay Triangulation.
+2 Explain the basic principles and theory of geometric algorithms, which may guide students to develop their own algorithms for solving geometric problems.
+3 Demonstrate the ability to implement the algorithms in the course.
+4 Demonstrate the ability to do mathematical derivation of the algorithms in the course.

 University Graduate Attributes